unsaved/sn-developer/README.md

 To install globally (accessible to all npm projects):
 ```
     npm i -g @admc.com/sn-developer
-    # If you don't have a good sneslintrc.json file and 'snglobals' directory by
-    # some other means, or if you want to be able to run the linter standalone,
-    # then also do a global install of @admc.com/eslint-plugin-sn:
-    npm i -g @admc.com/eslint-plugin-sn
 ```
 UNIX users will need root privileges, so run this as root or under sudo.